txt/se23/docs/process2.md

 From an industry person: "have to get agile out of our copamany"
 - for hardware / software co-design,  h/ware developers need a solid target for their work
 - e.g. 4-6 month cycle
-  - Why,What,Who: motivations, users, user stories, high level decisions
+  a.
+Why,What,Who: motivations, users, user stories, high level decisions
-  - How : lower-level design
+  b.
+How : lower-level design
-  - Code :
+  c.
+Code :
-  - Test : including h/ware integration
+  d.
+Test : including h/ware integration
+- Note: same people, cloud platform,s happy to see abcd cycles as short as 1 week.